aiekick/SdfFontDesigner/GrayScott/README.md

 ![ChildTuning](ChildTuning.png)

-### you can control grow speed on the lft pane here :
+### you can control grow speed on the left pane here :

 ![SpeedTuning](SpeedTuning.png)